Shashank-kashyap/Comms/README.md

 # Comms
-This is a simlw client server architecture ilustration using python3.
+This is a simple client server architecture ilustration using python3.